-The Business Environmental Performance Initiative (BEPI) is a business-driven service provided by Amfori (formerly the Foreign Trade Association (FTA)) for retailers, importers and brands committed to improving environmental performance in supplying factories and farms worldwide.
-BEPI provides a practical framework that can support all product sectors in all countries to reduce their environmental impact, business risks and costs through improved environmental practices We will follow the BEPI framework with commitment and set up in accordance to this, overseen by a Procurement Department member of staff.
+The Business Environmental Performance Initiative (BEPI) is a business-driven service provided by amfori for retailers, importers and brands committed to improving environmental performance in supplying factories and farms worldwide.
+BEPI provides a practical framework that can support all product sectors in all countries to reduce their environmental impact, business risks and costs through improved environmental practices.
+We will follow the BEPI framework in accordance to the setup with commitment, overseen by a Quality Department member of staff.